How do rising interest rates affect my loans?

 Rate increases often mean you end up paying more for your loans since you'll need to pay more in interest.
 Interest rate increases affect all types of loans that tend to be variable rate – including credit cards, student loans, and home equity lines of credit – and can add up to you paying a lot more over the lifetime of your loan.

 Most credit cards have variable annual percentage rates, which means the interest rate can change depending on the prime rate (a benchmark rate used by banks to set interest rates of consumer loans).
-Let's say you have a balance of $15,000 on a credit card that has a 15.25 percent APR.
-Every time the Fed raises rates, the interest rate on your credit card will increase as well.
-A 0.25 percent increase is expected in December, which would increase that credit card's interest rate to 15.50 percent.
+Let's say you have a balance of $15,000 on a credit card that has a 20.25 percent APR.
+If the Fed raises rates, the interest rate on your credit card could increase as well.

 What this all means is that you'll be looking at higher monthly payments even if you haven't spent any more money on your credit card.
 And if you're already on a tight budget, these increases can make it harder to keep up with your monthly payments.